SuperFlyTV/sofie-demo-blueprints/packages/docs/docs/piece_types/creating_piece_types.md

 # Creating Piece Types

-In this guide you'll learn how we extended the graphics piece to add a stepped graphic piece to the blueprints.
+In this guide you'll learn how we extended the graphics piece to add a stepped graphic piece to the blueprints which also covers the basics of adding a new piece type.

 By reading this guide and following the code you will be able to understand how the pieces are parsed by the blueprints in Sofie and allow you to create your own pieces.xs